ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 ### Pre-Wash Protocol

-1. Measure out washing buffer stock: 1 mL per reaction plus 10% +/- volume.
+1. Measure out washing buffer stock: 1 mL per reaction (plus N10% volume.
 2. Add 0.01 g × (number of reactions) PVP, and 4.5 µL × (number of reactions) β-mercaptoethanol for the number of reactions
 3. Shake vigorously to mix.
 4. Stuff bead mill tubes with foliage sample as needed (~300 mg for pine species), being careful to not cross contaminate samples.
 If using hands to stuff tubes, change gloves for each sample.